doug-square/dgsq.net/README.md

 - `brutalist` - Raw, minimalist concrete-inspired design
 - `newspaper` - Classic newspaper layout
 - `diary` - Personal diary/journal style
-- `random` - Selects a random theme for each build
+- `random` - Selects a random theme (from the available themes) for each build

 To use a theme, specify it in your config file: